• Skip to main content

 Recipe Ingredients

-Brussels sprouts – Look for bright green heads that are firm and seem weighted.
-You want tightly packed leaves too.
+Brussels sprouts – Look for bright green heads that are firm and have tightly packed leaves.

-Broccoli florets – If you love broccoli, you can buy a full head and chop it up or buy a pre-cut bag to just grab a few to add to the mix.
+Broccoli florets – Buy a full head and chop it up or buy a pre-cut bag for greater ease.

-Leek – While they look like a larger green onion and are in the same family, you want to grab a firm white trunk and have more white and light green than actual green leaves showing.
-Also, avoid yellowing.
-They should be firm as a white onion.
+Leek – While they look like a larger green onion and are in the same family, you want to grab one with a firm white trunk and have more white and light green than actual green leaves showing.

 Step 1

-Drizzle 1/4 cup of olive oil evenly over the tops of the veggies.
+Drizzle the olive oil evenly over the tops of the veggies.
 Toss to coat.
-Season with salt and pepper.
+Season with a sprinkle of salt and pepper.

 Step 2

-Bake in the preheated oven for anywhere from 30 minutes to 40 minutes, stirring the veggies once after about 20 minutes of cooking.
-Serve immediately!
+Bake in the preheated oven for anywhere from 25 minutes to 35 minutes or until crispy and golden brown, stirring the veggies once after about 20 minutes of cooking.
+Serve warm with your favorite delicious meal!

 Recipe Notes